 Down the Driveway - from 2000 to 2009

-The pine and gum trees in the Hump (an old sandhill which runs the length of the property) are the original shelter belt, planted over twenty years ago for the rough dry nor-west winds.
+The pine and gum trees in the Hump (an old sandhill which runs the length of the property) were the original shelter belt, planted to block the rough dry nor-west winds.

 The Driveway - Archives, 1996